 New to St. Louis?
 Welcome!
 Soon enough you'll learn why St. Louis is considered one of the nation's most "livable" cities, but right now you're probably just anxious to get settled.

-I'll try to make your move easier by providing some tools and information to help you find a job, find a home, get established and ultimately find the things in town that make living here very enjoyable.
+We'll try to make your move easier by providing some tools and information to help you find a job, find a home, get established, and ultimately find the things in town that make living here very enjoyable.

 Find a Job

 National talk of hot job markets rarely includes St. Louis.
 It's not Raleigh Durham's "Golden Triangle" or a boomtown for job growth like Las Vegas.
 But that's just because St. Louis is a modest Midwestern town that doesn't like to brag.
 According to Forbes, St. Louis is actually one of the best cities for young professionals.

 Find a Home